silas-x/soteria-action/README.md

 The action takes the following inputs, but note that they are not required.
 If this is new to you, just run the action without passing any arguments!
 ```
 solanaVersion (default: 1.9.4)        - Check Solana releases if needed
 runMode       (default: -analyseAll)  - Runs the tool against all contracts
 cargoCom      (default: .)            - Shortcut Cargo build command
 neverFail     (default: false)        - Set to true if you don't want to fail a job
 ```

 ## Running the Action in your repository
 You can use this action as part of your project by creating an Action as follows:
 ```
 name: Soteria Scan
+# Update this to match your branch names and requirements
 on:
   push:
     branches: main